tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/拉流转推_intl_en.md

 - You have activated [CSS](https://intl.cloud.tencent.com/product/css) and logged in to the CSS console.
 - You have added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970) in the console.

-## Use Limits
+## Limits
 - You can create up to **20** relay tasks.
 - The relay feature is charged based on the **duration of relay tasks**.
 For details, see [Relay](https://intl.cloud.tencent.com/document/product/267/41059).
 - CSS is only responsible for pulling and relaying content. **Please make sure that your content is authorized and complies with relevant laws and regulations.
 In case of copyright infringement or violation of laws or regulations, CSS will suspend its services for you and reserves the right to seek legal remedies.**
-- Starting from **00:00 on November 23, 2022**, using local relay mode will incur additional fees.
-For details, see the document about extended feature fees.
+- The local relay mode became a paid feature starting from **00:00 on November 23, 2022**.
+To learn more, see [Extended Features](https://www.tencentcloud.com/document/product/267/51555).

 [](id:create)
 ## Creating a Task